African golden cat: Distribution and habitat

 The African golden cat is distributed from Senegal to the Central African Republic, Kenya and as far south as northern Angola.
 It inhabits tropical forests from sea level to an elevation of 3000 m.
 It prefers dense, moist forest with heavy undergrowth close to rivers but lives also in cloud forest, bamboo forests, and high moorland habitats.

-In Guinea's National Park of Upper Niger, it was recorded during surveys conducted in 1996 to 1997.
+In Guinea's National Park of Upper Niger, it was recorded during surveys conducted from 1996 to 1997.

 In Uganda's Kibale National Park, an African golden cat was recorded in an Uvariopsis forest patch in 2008.
 In Gabon's Moukalaba-Doudou National Park, it was recorded in forested areas during surveys in 2012.
 African Golden cats were recorded in Tanzania's Minziro Forest Reserve in 2018 for the first time.

 Ecology and behaviour

 Due to its extremely reclusive habits, little is known about the behaviour of African golden cats.
 They are solitary animals, and are normally crepuscular or nocturnal, although they have also been observed hunting during the day, depending on the availability of local prey.

 African golden cats are able to climb, but hunt primarily on the ground.
 They mainly feed on tree hyrax, rodents, but also hunt birds, small monkeys, duikers, young of giant forest hog, and small antelope.
 They have also been known to take domestic poultry and livestock.